 Following is an explanation of the headings and terms in our reports:

 Artist: When a name is given it means we have full confidence that the work is by the named artist.
 This is followed by the nationality or principle city of residence.
 The artist's life dates, when known are also given.
+Attributed to means there is reason to believe the named artist himself may have been the painter.
 Studio of (used primarily in association with Old Masters) means that we are confident that the work originated in the named artist's workshop and was either produced by the artist himself or under his close direction.
 School or School of means we are confident that the work is from the period and is of the style of the named artist or artist grouping (such as School of Paris or Hudson River School).
 After means we believe the work to be from a later period in the style of the named artist.
 This sometimes applies to copies of a particular known work produced after the artists time.

 If the author is unknown to us we simply state the period and nationality or area to which we believe the work belongs.